kdheepak/blog/content/26-pi-powered-lamp.md

 I've used the same power source to the LED strip to power the Raspberry Pi as well.

 I found the lamp shades on [Amazon](http://www.amazon.com/s/field-keywords=puzzle+lamp).
 I purchased them in white, since the LEDs are RGB.

 I purchased the LED strip from Adafruit.

 ## Software

-Download the latest Raspbian from the official source^[https://www.raspberrypi.org/downloads/raspbian/].
+Download the latest Raspbian from the [official source](https://www.raspberrypi.org/downloads/raspbian/).
 I used the image `2016-03-18-raspbian-jessie.img`.
 Flash the operating system onto a memory card.

     sudo dd bs=1m if=2016-03-18-raspbian-jessie.img of=/dev/rdisk$DISKNUMBER

-Tip - When using `dd` on OSX, I've found that `rdisk` is much faster than `disk`.
-Both will work fine, but if you are using `disk` be prepared to wait for an hour^[http://serenity.ee/post/82120938429/mac-os-dd-with-devdisk-vs-devrdisk].
+When using `dd` on OSX, I've found that `rdisk` is much faster than `disk`^[Both `rdisk` and `disk` will work fine, but if you are using `disk` be prepared to wait longer - it took about an hour in my case].

 **Optional** - Expand the file system to use all the available space on the memory card.